KitchenAid

 KitchenAid is an American home appliance brand owned by Whirlpool Corporation.
-The company was started in 1919 by The Hobart Manufacturing Company to produce stand mixers; the "H-5" was the first model introduced.
+The company was started in 1919 by The Hobart Manufacturing Company to produce stand mixers; the H-5 is the first model that was introduced.
 The company faced competition as rivals moved into this emerging market, and introduced its trademarked silhouette in the 1930s with the model "K", the work of designer Egmont Arens.
 The brand's stand mixers have changed little in design since, and attachments from the model "K" onwards are compatible with the modern machines.

-Dishwashers were the second product line to be introduced, in 1949.
+Dishwashers are the second product line to have been introduced, in 1949.
 A late 1980s promotional campaign on the back of an expansion by retailer Williams Sonoma saw brand awareness double in three years.

 History

 The idea of a stand mixer was formulated by Herbert Johnston, an engineer working at the Hobart Corporation.
 He had been inspired after seeing a baker mix dough, and thought that there must be a better way of doing the task.
 In 1914, development began, and soon the model "H" mixer was launched for industrial work.
 The U.S. Navy ordered mixers for two new Tennessee-class battleship, California and Tennessee, as well as the U.S. Navy's first dreadnought battleship, South Carolina.
 In 1917, Hobart stand mixers became standard equipment on all U.S. Navy ships, prompting development to begin on the first home models.